illume/pygame4000/docs/python_game_programming/02_python_intro.rst

 Now that you have a little insight into what Python is, you will want to see it in action a little.
-These lectures are not intended to be full Python tutorials, because there are a lot of good resources out there already for this (see `TODOAppendix <TODOAppendix>`__).
+These lectures are not intended to be full Python tutorials, because there are a lot of good resources out there already for this.
 What we will do is show you how to use the basics of Python, how to do interesting things with it, how to apply these techniques to game development, and finally how to make games with this knowledge.

-TODO: bring in TODOAppendix.

 Python from the Interpreter
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~